populationgenomics/talos/README.md

 parameter, and let us know some details about your run.
 Sharing this file with us (via email) would be fantastic information to help us understand and improve the performance of Talos.

-### Example Workflows
+### Workflows

-Included here are two reference workflow implementation using NextFlow.
+Included here are two reference workflow implementations using NextFlow.
 To run these, NextFlow will have to be installed on the machine operating the workflow, see [here](https://www.nextflow.io/docs/latest/install.html) for instructions.
 The workflow itself runs in a containerised manner using a Docker image built on the [Dockerfile](Dockerfile) at the root of this repository.
 This Docker image contains Talos and all its dependencies, plus BCFtools (used for merging and consequence annotation) and [Echtvar](https://github.com/brentp/echtvar) (used to rapidly apply population frequencies).

 - [Annotation](nextflow/annotation.nf): Starting from single or multisample VCFs, this workflow annotates and reformats the variant data into a Talos-ready starting point.
 - [Talos](nextflow/talos.nf): A full Talos analysis, starting from the annotated data in MatrixTable form, and running through to report generation.

 > **_NOTE:_**  Note the tag of the dockerfile in this command is kept in sync with the package version and config
 > setting.
 If you apply another tag you'll have to make the corresponding change in the nextflow config files.